 The meeting times for the Citizen’s Fire Academy are on eight consecutive Thursdays from 6 to 9 p.m., with a welcome beginning the first week at 5:30 p.m.
 During these eight informational and educational weeks, participants will be enlightened according to the following outline:

-The Citizen’s Fire Academy Alumni Association will provide refreshments at 5:30 p.m.
-The participants will be welcomed by City dignitaries, and the President of the Citizen’s Fire Academy Alumni Association will address the group.
+The participants will be welcomed by City dignitaries and the President of the Citizen’s Fire Academy Alumni Association will address the group.
 The Fire Chief will give an overview of the Oklahoma City Fire Department and discuss the Department’s role in the community.
 The Safety Officer will present an overview of the Safety work section.
 Pictures for ID badges will be taken.

-Review and questions.
 This night is dedicated to the explanation of fire ground operations.
 The Deputy Chief of Operations will discuss the Fire Department’s role on various incidents.
 Discussion will include strategy, tactics, risk analysis, and the Incident Management System.
+Hands on include our citizens working side by side with our OKC firefighters in mock exercises.

-Review and questions.
 The Deputy Chief of Support Services will explain this Division’s responsibilities.
-The support functions of Fire Information Technology, Human Resources, Fleet Maintenance, Facilities Maintenance, and Fire Dispatch will be discussed.
-The evening will conclude with a tour of the Emergency Operations Center.
+The support functions of Fire Information Technology, Human Resources, Fleet Maintenance, Facilities Maintenance, CISM/Peer Support and Fire Dispatch will be discussed.
+The evening will conclude with a tour of the Public Safety Communications Center and a Fire Station.

-Review and questions.
-The Department’s Public Education work section will be highlighted on this evening.
+The Department’s Public Education and Training sections will be highlighted on this evening.
 Participants will engage in a study of fire safety in the home, fire/smoke detection and alerting systems, home escape planning, and portable fire extinguishers.
-Weather permitting, participants will be given an opportunity to extinguish a live fire with a portable fire extinguisher.
-The Mobile Fire Safety Demonstration House will be on-site for tours.
+Training will explain the responsibilities of keeping our firefighters and new recruits continually trained on the latest equipment and tactics.
+Hands on include extinguishing live fire with a fire extinguisher.